microsoft/pxt/docs/defining-blocks.md

 ````

 Special attribute annotation like `color` should be included in a comment line starting with `\\%`.
 The color takes a **hue** value or a HTML color.
+To have a category appear under the "Advanced" section of the Block Editor toolbox, add the annotation `advanced=true`.

 ## Blocks

 All **exported** functions with a `blockId` and `block` attribute
 will be available in the Block Editor.

 ```
 //% blockId=device_show_number
 //% block="show|number %v"
 //% icon="\uf1ec"
 export function showNumber(v: number, interval: number = 150): void
 { }